Skip to content

 This guide is for advanced users, and is non-trivial to follow.
 Caution is advised.

-If a user has a need to run multiple fully independent instances of LightBurn, rather than running one "setup", such as if changing device configurations concurrently with two running copies, they may find themselves needing to seperate their profiles.
+Users running multiple fully independent instances of LightBurn may need to use separate preference files to use different device configurations while operating two instances of LightBurn.
 This is not a suggested workflow, but is documented in the event a user needs this workflow.

 Steps

-Right click on the first shortcut file and click Properties.
-Then modify the Target line to now show like follows:
+6. Right click on the first shortcut file and select Properties.

 C:\Windows\System32\cmd.exe /c "SET LB_SETTINGSFOLDER=%USERPROFILE%\LightBurn_A&& START /D ^"C:\Program Files\LightBurn\^" LightBurn.exe"